Startup Project

 Research

-1. Is the trip planning episodic enough to break retention?
+Is trip planning episodic enough to break retention?

-• Co-led interviews with peers in our master's program (varied travel frequency and rewards sophistication)
+• Co-led interviews with peers across varied travel frequency and rewards sophistication

-• I synthesized mentor/VC feedback from elimination rounds into themes and pivots
+• Synthesized mentor and VC feedback from elimination rounds into themes and pivots

-• I conducted secondary research on typical rewards behaviors and opportunity patterns
+• Secondary research on typical rewards behaviors and opportunity patterns

 Research snapshot